Adult therapy and courses

 Beyond working with a qualified speech and language therapist, there is a wide range of alternative therapies and courses available for adults who stammer.
 Sometimes it takes determination to find something that is right for you - and it can be difficult to distinguish genuine from spurious help.
 Alternative approaches clearly help some people, but because stammering is such an individual condition, they are not right for everyone.
 We suggest you read our article Is There A Cure for Stammering? especially before committing yourself to spending a large amount of money.

-Two courses run by non-speech therapists are the McGuire Programme and the Starfish Project, which are both based on 'costal breathing'.
+Two courses run by non-speech therapists and based on 'costal breathing' are the McGuire Programme and the Starfish Project.

 The Kings Speakers in London is a public speaking group particularly for people who stammer, aimed at improving one's communication and leadership skills.
 Other public speaking groups round the country also welcome people who stammer.